 7 Card Stud

-With the emergence of Omaha and Holdem.
-7 Card Stud doesn’t receive nearly the attention it did at one time.
-However, for strong mathematical minds that can make quick calculations based on information you only see for a few seconds.
-Stud is a game that can be both fun and profitable.
-And for those players who spend most of their time at Omaha and Holdem tables.
-Stud provides a change of pace that also allows you to develop some poker skills not used as often in those games.
+With the emergence of Omaha and Hold em, 7-Card Stud doesn’t receive nearly the attention it did at one time.
+However, for strong mathematical minds that can make quick calculations based on information you only see for a few seconds, stud is a game that can be both fun and profitable.
+For those players who spend most of their time at Omaha and Hold em tables, stud provides a change of pace that also allows you to develop some poker skills not used as often in those games.

 The size of antes for the games Silver Sands Poker offers are listed below:

 After the antes have been posted, each player is dealt two cards face-down and one card face-up.
-The face-up card is known as the "door card".
-The player with the lowest door card is forced to make a "bring-in" bet that is approximately half of the smaller betting limit.
-In a $10/$20 stud game, the bring-in bet would be $5.
+The face-up card is known as the 'door card'.
+The player with the lowest door card is forced to make a 'bring-in' bet that is approximately half of the smaller betting limit.
+In a R10/R20 stud game, the bring-in bet would be R5.
 If two or more players have the same lowest card, the person who brings it in is determined by suit.
 The rank of suits in ascending order is clubs, diamonds, hearts and spades.
 The player who makes the bring-in bet also has the option of completing for the full amount.
-In the example above, completing the bet would make it $10.
+In the example above, completing the bet would make it R10.

 There is a maximum of three raises in each betting round.

 A card is dealt face-up to each player that still remains in the hand.
-This card is known as "Fourth Street".
-From "Fourth Street" onwards, the highest hand showing begins the action by checking or betting the smaller betting limit.
+This card is known as 'Fourth Street'.
+From 'Fourth Street' on, the highest hand showing begins the action by checking or betting the smaller betting limit.

 However, if any player pairs his door card, all players are given the option of making either a single or double bet.
 If a player makes a single bet, the other players may call, raise the single bet, raise the double bet or fold.
 If a player makes a double bet, all subsequent raises must be in the amount of a double bet.